GeekyAnts/nativebase-docs/versioned_docs/version-3.0.0-next.25/migration/Footer Tab.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-With Nativebase v3 we have removed FooterTab components because as it's very simple to create using Tabs components.
+With NativeBase v3 we have removed FooterTab components because as it's very simple to create using Tabs components.
 Here an example to show the code comparison.

 ## Code Comparison